-(15) Also referring to the Outcome Document of the Rio+20 Conference, which states: "We consider that innovative financing mechanisms can make a positive contribution in assisting developing countries to mobilize additional resources for financing for development on a voluntary basis.
+(15) Also referring to the Outcome Document of the RIO+20 Conference, which states: "We consider that innovative financing mechanisms can make a positive contribution in assisting developing countries to mobilize additional resources for financing for development on a voluntary basis.
 Such financing should supplement and not be a substitute for traditional sources of financing.
 While recognizing the considerable progress in innovative sources of financing for development, we call for a scaling-up of present initiatives, where appropriate.",

-(16) Confirming that developed countries' fulfilment and respect of their financing commitments and the principles of aid effectiveness are, for the time being, insufficient to achieve the MDGs and other development goals;
+(16) Underscoring that compliance by developed countries with their financing commitments and the principles of aid effectiveness is crucial, but that this alone will be insufficient to achieve the MDGs and other development goals;

-(17) Also underscoring that given the magnitude of financing requirements for sustainable development, financial resources need to be raised from the full range of private, public and mixed sources, and through multiple channels and instruments;
+(17) Also underscoring that given the magnitude of financing requirements for sustainable economic development, financial resources need to be raised from the full range of private, public and mixed sources, and through multiple channels and instruments;

-(18) Observing that a number of key sectors of the global economy, such as the international maritime and aviation sectors and the financial sector, are currently not taxed in some countries despite the negative externalities they generate,
+(18) Observing that a number of key sectors of the global economy, such as the international maritime and aviation sectors and the financial sector, are currently not taxed despite the negative externalities they generate,